vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Create data pipeline
 ---------------------

-  Ohara Pipeline allows you to define your data stream, use **Connector** to connect the external storage systems, and use **StreamApp** to customize data transformation and stream processing.

   In this section, we will create a data pipeline using Ohara Manager.
 The following items are the tasks that we will complete in the next few steps.

   * Create empty pipeline